6.1 Drug Treatment Courts

 2.3.
 Eligibility for drug treatment court

-Accused persons charged with offences that were motivated by addiction are encouraged to apply for admission to a DTC program.
-The DTCs will generally accept adult offenders who are actively addicted to a hard drug such as cocaine, crack cocaine, heroin and other opiates, and methamphetamines.
+Accused persons charged with offences that were caused by a substance use disorder are encouraged to apply for admission to a DTC program.
+The DTCs will generally accept adult offenders who are actively experiencing a substance use disorder relating to a hard drug such as cocaine, crack cocaine, heroin and other opiates, and methamphetamines.
 The accused and defence counsel must also have received sufficient disclosure to determine that the accused is able to plead guilty to the charges set out in the applicable Information(s).

 The inter-disciplinary teams associated with each DTC establish the eligibility criteria for that particular DTC.
 These criteria may vary among DTCs; however federal Crown counsel is a member of the DTC team, and thus the eligibility criteria must be acceptable to the federal Crown counsel.

 Ordinary rules of sentencing recognize the pre-eminent role of general deterrence, as well as specific deterrence and rehabilitation, in the imposition of a fit sentence.
-The DTC model is an exception based upon such factors as an assessment of the risk posed by an offender and the ability of the DTC program to address the criminal conduct caused by drug addiction.
+The DTC model is an exception based upon such factors as an assessment of the risk posed by an offender and the ability of the DTC program to address the criminal conduct caused by substance use disorder.
 As it is an exception, the offender must address concerns that ordinarily would militate against consideration for the DTC program.

 Certain criminality is of such a severity that the risk assessment will not generally favour the DTC program approach over ordinary sentencing principles.
 These include factors that commonly put public safety at risk, such as the following: